RedPitaya/Documentation/appsFeatures/remoteControl/scpi.rst

     .. figure:: img/scpi-app-stop.png

 #.
-Follow the instructions below suitable for your environment.
+Follow the instructions below depending on the OS environment of your computer.

     .. note::